On this page

 However, there is a shortage of housing in Merton and the demand far exceeds the supply.
 Unfortunately,it is not possible for us to house everyone who applies.
 There are thousands of households on our waiting list, meaning that there are likely to be a lot of people bidding for each available property and those in the most urgent housing need get the highest priority.
 Because of this, our Housing Options Team gives advice on what else you can do to find a solution to your housing needs.

-For more information on housing need please visit the the following pages:
+For more information on housing need please visit the Housing Advice and Homelessness pages.

 How to apply

 You can apply to join the housing register by downloading and completing a Choice-Based Lettings application form and either posting it to us or delivering it in person to Merton Link, Civic Centre, London Road, Morden, SM4 5DX.
 Application forms are also available for pick-up at Merton Link Civic Centre or call us on the telephone number below and we will post one to you.

 People that you can include on your application should be members of your immediate family and/or any others who could reasonably be expected to live with you, except lodgers.
 Once you have answered all the questions on the form, ensure you sign it and enclosed copies of any documents requested before returning it to us.